As someone who has been searching for motivation for years and for a fool-proof way to achieve her goals, I’ve asked myself these questions a lot:

 1. Write down your reason for this goal and what inspired you to reach for this dream.

-For me, I want to be a Navy SEAL because I want to use my skills in combat and fitness to serve and protect others.
+For me, I want to serve in the United State’s Military because I want to use my skills in combat and fitness to serve and protect others.

 2. Write down a saying or mantra to encapsulate that, one that will inspire you every time you think about it.

 My favorite saying that gets me through hours of training is a Navy SEAL common motto, “The only easy day was yesterday.”
-I write this on my arm almost every single day because it reminds me that the days don’t get easier, you get tougher.
+Regardless of which military branch I decide to join or which job I choose in the military, I write this on my arm almost every single day because it reminds me that the days don’t get easier, you get tougher.
 This saying has been the one saying that gets me in the gym, especially on days I don’t want to go.

 On days when I’m just not feeling it or I don’t want to go practice push-ups after working out for 4 hours, I’ll say to myself, “You got this.
 Did you think this would be easy?
 The only easy day was yesterday.
 Now get out there and practice more.”